 Theory and application of microprocessors in engineering design with emphasis on practical applications.
 Students will learn both software programming and hardware interfacing.
 Laboratories involve the design, construction, and programming of microcontroller-based projects.
 Design project.
-Prerequisite: ENGR 349.
+Prerequisite: ENGR 349 or CIS 384.